OpenAPC/openapc.github.io/about.md

 ## How to cite?

+When citing this dataset, please indicate the [release](https://github.com/OpenAPC/openapc-de/releases/) you are referring to.
+The releases also contain information on contributors relating to the respective release.

+Please do not cite the master branch of the Github repository (https://github.com/OpenAPC/openapc-de/tree/master/), but use the release numbers/tags.

-Bielefeld University Library archives a remote including version history.
+Bielefeld University Library archives a copy (including commit history).
 To cite:

-Apel, Jochen; Becker, Hans-Georg; Bertelmann, Roland; Beucke, Daniel; Blumtritt, Ute; Busjahn, Dorothea;  Deinzer, Gernot; Dorner, Andrea; Engelhardt, Clemens; Hell, Dominik; Herb, Ulrich; Feldsien-Sudhaus, Inken; Franke, Fabian; Frick, Claudia; Geschuhn, Kai Karin; Jaeger, Doris; Kroiss, Stephanie; Kuehle, Gerrit; Lucht-Roussel, Kathrin;  Lützenkirchen, Frank; Oberländer, Anja;
-Peil, Vitali; Pieper, Dirk; Ruckelshausen, Florian; Schlachter, Michael; Schlegel, Birgit; Sikora, Adriana; Tullney, Marco; Vieler, Astrid; Witt, Sabine; Jahn, Najko; (2014 -): *Datasets on fee-based Open Access publishing across German Institutions*.
+{Contributors:} *Datasets on fee-based Open Access publishing across German Institutions*.
 Bielefeld University.
 [10.4119/UNIBI/UB.2014.18](http://dx.doi.org/10.4119/UNIBI/UB.2014.18)

 ## Acknowledgement